 Admittedly, this is my book.
 However, since it’s been praised by both teens and parents – I feel comfortable listing it here.
 How can teens make good decisions in the midst of demanding and confusing circumstances?
 I outline seven key “villains” that confront teens and how to defeat them.
 Intentionally packed with teen-friendly humor, you’ll find this to be a self-improvement book that your teen will actually want to read.

 12. Mythology by Edith Hamilton

-Fact: the stories of the Ancient Greeks, Romans and Norse people are worth reading.
+Fact: the stories of the Ancient Greeks, Romans, and Norse people are worth reading.
 And not just because they might help you score higher on your SATs.
-This simple anthology, which is often used as a introductory text in college classrooms, is a perfect collection.
-It’s like reading the Cliff Notes to a couple thousand years of cultural stories.
+This simple anthology, which is often used as an introductory text in college classrooms, is a perfect collection.
+It’s like reading the Cliff Notes to a couple of thousand years of cultural stories.
 Dig in.
 Apollo, the god of poetry and literature, would want you to.

 13. The 7-Habits of Highly Effective People by Stephen Covey

 Covey bypasses sugary pop psychology and jumps into what he calls “Character Ethic” proven principles of fairness, integrity, honesty, and human dignity.
 You might not agree with everything in here, but it will give you a framework to talk about what it means to be successful, and the role of personal integrity in that journey.